ClemensElflein/CoverUI/Firmware/CoverUI/yfc500/README.md

 ![Hardware Changes](images/IMG_PCB_Changes.jpg)
 BTW: The yellow cable on the picture (to R5/C2) might not harm you.
 This is the NRST signal which is only required if you bugged the code (like me) during development.

-Lastly, you need to solder some kind of connector (pin header or cables) to GND, CLK, DIO and 3V3 (directly beside the main 16 pin connector) for your ST-Link or Picoprobe debugger to GND, CLK, DIO and 3V3.
+Lastly, you need to solder some kind of connector (pin header or cables) to GND, CLK, DIO and 3V3 (directly beside the main 16 pin connector) for your ST-Link or Picoprobe programmer/debugger.

 ### Flash Firmware